 I had never heard about the guy.
 The sleeve looked kind of gloomy.
-The title of the album, Songs of Leonard Cohen, told me nothing.
-The whole thing evaporated a feeling of sad loneliness.
+The title of the album, Songs of Leonard Cohen, also told me nothing.
+The sleeve made a kind of gloomy impression.
 For sure no match compared with the artwork on the sleeve of Sgt.
 Pepper’s.
-Whatever it was, it was definitely not a record I would have picked up in a store.
-But whatever doubts rushing through my mind, I also knew my uncle was something of an expert on contemporary music.
-Thus, much to the obvious relief of my cousin, I stacked Sgt.
+This was not a record I would have picked up in a store.
+But whatever doubts I had, I also knew my uncle was something of an expert on music.
+Much to the relief of my cousin, I placed Sgt.
 Pepper’s back into its sleeve and put on Leonard Cohen.
 And within seconds a dam burst and my life was transformed.
 I was another.

 Although one could more profoundly feel the silence during the 50-ties and 60-ties, a kind of innocent and soft tranquillity was still the order of the Norwegian day.
 On those long, wintery days the evenings were endless.
-One had the feeling that time was something happening elsewhere.
-In Norway nothing seemed to change.
+One had the feeling that time was something happening elsewhere, because in Norway nothing seemed to changed.
 Year in and year out King Winter silently shrouded the landscape with his royal mantle.

 In spite of the German occupation during the 2nd WW, Norway had to a large extent remained an idyllic place, unperturbed of the early calamities of modernity.
 The world was far away, at least mentally.
 Snow was abundant and the frosty beard of King Winter left its stain on every window.
 As a young boy I brought my hockey skates with me to school.
 Day after day we played ice hockey on the frozen lakes until it got too dark to see the puck.
 It was easy to get the impression, as my uncle not failed to remark, that the quiet Norwegian capital, Oslo, in wintertime resembled a desolated town in Siberia.
 Reindeers and polar bears danced merrily in the streets at night, and people used skis to get to work.
 The few restaurants in town closed before a true bohemian had managed to brush his teeth (or put them back in again), and the menu was sparse; meatballs, cooked fish and potatoes.
 Shops closed at five in the afternoon at the very latest, and no, absolutely no alcohol was served on either Sundays or any other holiday, even in some cases on the day before a special holiday.
 No loud sound of electric guitars disturbed one’s sleep.
 The wide screen cinema showed The Sound of Music.
 It was a huge success.
 People saw it over and over again.
 At least one elderly lady saw it 125 times.
 There was one radio station and one TV station.
 Transmissions ended at 10 PM.
 After that you could hear your neighbour lose a hairpin on the floor.

 “One could walk down the main street without meeting anybody!” he proclaimed years later, still astonished by the strange phenomena.
-It gets dark around at three in the afternoon.
-There’s snow in the air, falling, falling, and nobody’s out, and here comes Olaf, my uncle from Barcelona, walking stick at hand, his soul full of jazz, ready to party.
+It starts getting dark already at three in the afternoon, there’s snow in the air, falling, falling, and nobody’s out, and here comes Olaf, my uncle from Barcelona, Spain, walking stick at hand, his soul full of jazz, ready to party.

-Through the centuries there has been various interpretations of what should be considered a sin.
-One of the major achievements of the 68-generation was their remarkable and successful effort, with a little help of one of their friends, Chairman Mao, to transform the concept of sin from its rather timid protestant reference to purgatory in the afterlife, to a more immediate and practical application to life here and now on earth, in the form of the unwritten norms of political correctness.
+Through the decades there has been various interpretations of what is considered a sin.
+One of the major achievements of the 68-generation was their remarkable and successful effort, with a little help of one of their friends, Chairman Mao, to transform the concept of sin from its rather timid protestant reference to purgatory in the afterlife, to a more immediate and practical application to life here and now on earth in the form of the unwritten norms of political correctness.
 And should you believe the Cultural Revolution was a mere Chinese event, think again.
 Europe is still suffering from it.

 Back in the good, old days before rock and roll, a solitary walk through the streets of Oslo could make you feel like the last man alive.
-And if you happened to love flamenco, as my uncle did, it felt was as if civilisation had hit a impenetrable fog somewhere out in the North Sea.
+And if you happened to love flamenco, as my uncle did, it was as if civilization had hit a impenetrable fog somewhere out there in the North Sea.

 “The only person I met was an old lady,” Olaf explained after a stroll through his mother’s maiden city.
-“I lifted my hat, and said good afternoon.
-She didn’t utter one word, but clutched her bag firmly in both hands and stared at me with wide-open eyes if she saw a ghost!”
+“I lifted my hat and said good afternoon.
+She didn’t utter one word, but clutched her bag firmly in both hands and stared at me with wide-open eyes as if I was a ghost!”

 What further confirmation that Oslo was a part of Siberia did one need?
 God knows what kind of strange bird that old lady thought he might be.
 An agent for the Pope in Rome, no less?